yamilyn/SEI-Space-Invaders/README.md

 3. Insert loops of enemies to show, so more enemies would appear automatically on top instead of finishing the game.
 4. Apply more velocity for next levels.
 5. More powerful different enemies, e.g.: Some need 3 shoots to die.

+## Challenges
+The main challenge was to decide the development process, my first decision was to use one `main.js` file, but as I started developing I also realised that the code would be too long and confusing.

+After I did some research, I decided to implement classes while importing and dividing the code into smaller parts.

+## Wins
+I had the opportunity to implement a project from concept to completion, while improving my Web development skills.
+I enjoy applying styling as well as coding the main functions to make the game fully working.

+Although it was a solo project, I worked with time management in mind in order to achieve the deadline.

 ## Reference
 [MDN Game development](https://developer.mozilla.org/en-US/docs/Games)